Stage II: Financials

 It is not news that Whole Foods has been struggling with growing revenue year over year, but this is an issue that has been attacking the brick and mortars retailers everywhere.
 This is where Amazon opportunity comes in as leaders in supply-chain retail management operations.
 Add to that, [Amazon] being guru’s in customer experience will most likely entail understanding Whole Foods customers in a way that Whole Foods has never been able to do before.
 The financial value that comes from understanding the current customer base at a more detailed level can be valued in potentially millions of dollars in sales that are currently not being made.

 The Future – Synergies

 The estimated future synergies that can come from this deal would be difficult to calculate, but at the moment we can see cost reductions in supply chain and other efficiencies to be in the ballpark of millions of dollars.
-This at the same time will help soften the low margin costs of the brick and mortar retail, and will evolve into the future of food retailing.
+This at the same time will help soften the low marginal costs of brick and mortar retail and will evolve into the future of food retailing.

 There is an aspect of the deal that has caught some attention: DATA.
 According to data scientists, Amazon might be looking to integrate their customer data, whole foods customer data and Amazon’s Echo customer data to design shopping list that caters to the needs of the customer.
 The ability for Amazon and Whole Foods to know what you need and when you need it will be the next step in re-inventing the food retail model and bringing it to the forefront of technology and personalized customer experience.

 It will be difficult to estimate how much can synergies like this can mean in terms of revenue because changing the customer’s shopping experience is not an easy thing to do.
 That being said, these changes are happening, whether in five or ten years, but nevertheless, it’s happening.
 As we are sure, Amazon will be there waiting to cash out on what could be considered a great acquisition of incredible value at what would be then, a “steal” as a price.